StackVista/stackstate-docs/use/events/manage-event-handlers.md

 ## Add event handler

-You can add an event handler to a view from the StackState UI right panel **View summary** tab.
+You can add an event handler to a view from the Rancher Observability UI right panel **View summary** tab.

 {% hint style="info" %}
 Event handlers can only be added to a saved [view](/use/stackstate-ui/views/about_views.md).
 It isn't possible to add event handlers to [subviews](/use/stackstate-ui/views/about_views.md#subview) or while in [explore mode](/use/stackstate-ui/explore_mode.md).